-This result is expected, because the process of preparing and distributing each root zone file includes validation steps by the root zone maintainer34.
+This result is expected, because the process of preparing and distributing each root zone file includes validation steps by the root zone maintainer.
 Such validation steps are aimed to eliminate errors in the root zone files, before they are published.
 As Finding 14 and Finding 15 indicate, these validations appear to work well, and the delegation of new gTLDs does not seem to affect that.

-34 See for example http://yazvs.verisignlabs.com/
+&lt;sup>37 See for example http://yazvs.verisignlabs.com/